Things to do in Saint Joseph, Missouri

 Posted by on 2024-12-15

-The Albrecht-Kemper Museum of Art is situated in the former home of William Albrecht at 2818 Frederick Avenue.
+The Albrecht-Kemper Museum of Art was built in the former home of William Albrecht and is located at 2818 Frederick Avenue.
 It has a vast collection of American art.
-It has both permanent and seasonal exhibits.
-The museum can be visited for free but donations are welcomed.
+Permanent and temporary exhibits are also available.
+While the museum is free to enter, donations are greatly appreciated.

 The Albrecht-Kemper Museum of Art hosts some of the greatest collections of American artwork.
-It was built by Mr. R. Crosby Kemper, and has a permanent collection of more than 2,500 artworks.
-The museum offers group rates.
+Built in 1890, it was funded by Mr. R. Crosby Kemper.
+It houses a permanent collection that includes more than 2,500 works.
+Group rates are also available at the museum.

 Casinos

 St. Jo Frontier Casino provides a fun and high-tech casino experience.
 The casino boasts a spacious, modern floor and is well-maintained.
-The gaming floor was renovated to meet the industry's highest standards.
+To meet industry standards, the gaming floor was renovated.
 The casino has restaurants and bars that serve delicious food as well as slots.
-If you are looking for a great job, the casino offers a variety of jobs.
+People looking for a great workplace can also apply for jobs at the casino.
 There are more than 200 employees at the casino.
 This offers exciting opportunities to grow and advance.

-There are many casinos in St. Joseph.
-Affinity Gaming operates the St. Jo Frontier Casino, Missouri's second-smallest riverboat casino.
-The Missouri River in 2011 damaged the first structure, but it's now in its second.
+There are many choices for casinos in St. Joseph.
+Affinity Gambling operates the St. Jo Frontier Casino.
+In 2011, the Missouri River damaged the casino's original structure, but it is now in its second.

 This is a list of notable people born in, residents of, or otherwise closely associated with the city of St. Joseph, Missouri.